bgardner/powder/readme.txt

 Powder is distributed as open-source software under the GPL, but it is offered commercially as a professionally curated and maintained theme.

-Purchasing Powder Pro supports ongoing development, updates, documentation, and long-term stewardship of the design system.
+Purchasing Powder supports ongoing development, updates, documentation, and long-term stewardship of the design system.

 == Community ==